Is your Mail not working after macOS Mojave updates?

 - Open Finder App, Press down the Option Key and click ‘Go’ on the top menu and choose ~/Library/Containers

 - Look for the following two files and drag them out to your Desktop.
 That way you will have the files saved for later if you need them.

-- Next step is to remove the Mail Envelope files from the Library.
-You will do this using Finder App as explained above.
+- The next step is to remove the Mail Envelope files from the Library.
+Do this using the Finder App as explained above.

-- The Envelope files are present in MailData folder.
-Using your Finder App, Click on Go at the top followed by Go To and locate Mail folder
+- The Envelope files are present in the MailData folder.
+Using your Finder App, Click on Go > Go To and type in ~/Library/Mail/V6.

 - Expand MailData folder.
 There should be three main envelope files, and they are shown in the image here.
 Remove these out to your desktop.